thosgood/this-weeks-finds/markdown/101-150/week118.md

 homes.

-Recently, however, I was pleased to find a terse rebuttal of this fin-de-siecle pessimism in an article appearing in - none other than Scientific American!
+Recently, however, I was pleased to find a terse rebuttal of this fin-de-siecle pessimism in an article appearing in --- none other than Scientific American!

-1) Michael J. Duff, The theory formerly known as strings, Scientific American 278 (February 1998), 64-69.
+1) Michael J. Duff, "The theory formerly known as strings", _Scientific American_ **278** (February 1998), 64--69.

 The article begins: